Team Fortress 2 Classified: Gameplay

-Team Fortress 2 Classic features extensive modding support, allowing client-side visual customisation and adding the ability to add custom content on private servers, such as new weapons.
+TF2 Classified features extensive modding support, allowing client-side visual customisation and adding the ability to add custom content on private servers, such as new weapons.
+Steam Workshop support is planned to make mods easier to install.

 Reception

-PC Gamer’s Jonathan Bolding described it as "a remarkably well-produced mod that covers a lot of ground".
-GamingOnLinux’s Liam Dawe said "[it's] a fun mod and well made.
+PC Gamer's Jonathan Bolding described TF2 Classified as "a remarkably well-produced mod that covers a lot of ground".
+GamingOnLinux's Liam Dawe said "[it's] a fun mod and well made.
 Especially interesting timing now that Valve rarely do anything with TF2, so this could help bring back some of its former glory perhaps".
+TF2 Classified reached over 10,000 concurrent players shortly after its release on Steam, with PC Gamer reporting the servers to be consistently full.